ayush-ranjan07/Python-Notes/README.md

 # Python

-This repository offers notes for Python, serving as a resource for skill enhancement.
+This repository offers notes for Python, serving as a resource for learning Python.

 ## Support